sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 One final thing we get when using Docker Compose is a process supervision tool for our containers, by using the `restart` configuration we can specify if `docker-compose` should start a container again if it crashes.

-That wraps up a wizz through the `docker-compose` command line tool, and covers the basics of a `docker-compose.yml` file.
+That wraps up a wizz through tour of the `docker-compose` command line tool, and covers the basics of a `docker-compose.yml` file.

 Time to go away and build those Docker developer environments!